 Experts Provide Guidelines for Women Trying to Conceive

 Did you know that 1 in every 8 couples struggles with getting pregnant or carrying a baby to term?
 Sobering statistics.
-As two women who are both within that 1 in 8, registered dietitian nutritionists Elizabeth Shaw and Sara Haas, authors of Fertility Foods, decided to utilize their passion for food and nutrition to help others struggling with their fertility recognize that, while everything else may seem out of their control on the ride to pregnancy, there is one thing that you can control.
+While most everything else may seem out of their control on the ride to pregnancy, there are some things you can control.
 For example: How you prepare or what you put in your body.

 While the research is still evolving, there are promising findings from current data that point in the direction of small, manageable dietary and lifestyle changes to help promote fertility for both men and women.